CEO of Google's self-driving car spinoff steps down from job

 Under Krafcik's leadership, Waymo forged partnerships with several major automakers and launched the first ride-hailing service to pick up passengers without a driver or anyone else in the vehicles.
 That service, called Waymo One, only operates in the Phoenix metropolitan area, but Waymo plans to expand into other markets as the company continues to refine a technology that is expected to transform the auto industry.

 Waymo's inroads have left it with an estimated market value of about $30 billion, based on analyst estimates made last year after the company raised $2.25 billion in its first round of investments from outside Alphabet.
-Waymo subsequently received $1 billion from outside investors.
+Waymo subsequently received $1 billion from outside investors to close that round of financing.
 But last year's estimated $30 billion valuation was down dramatically from 2018 when a Morgan Stanley research report estimated Waymo was worth about $175 billion.

 The huge swing reflects the challenges of building self-driving cars that can navigate the roads safely while still dealing with traditional vehicles under the control of humans.
 That task has proven far more difficult than Waymo and dozens of other companies working on self-driving technology envisioned five or six years ago.